 getting in the air or on the road

-Time to book your flight – or another mean of transportation.
+Time to book your flight – or any another means of transportation.

-Funny enough it seems to me that the more kerosene is wasted on your trip, the cheaper the ticket gets (which is ecologically scandalous!): When you fly criss-cross around the globe and have like five stopovers per routing, you pay less than for a direct flight that needs much less kerosene.
+Funny enough, it seems to me that the more kerosene is wasted on your trip, the cheaper the ticket gets – which is ecologically scandalous!
+When you fly crisscross around the globe and have five stopovers per routing, you pay less than for a direct flight that needs much less kerosene.

 However, usually booking pages show you all this: The price, the number of stopovers, and the duration so that you can easily choose what’s right for you.

-Practically every European country has its own low-cost airlines.
+Note that practically every European country has its own low-cost airline.
 They offer flights around the continent but also to some distant destinations at really good prices.
-However, you should book well ahead and don’t expect to be pampered.
+However, you should book well ahead and don’t expect to be pampered:

 Every member airline of the International Air Transport Association (IATA) has a code consisting of three letters: